sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Count
 ----------------------------------------

-Below is a sample workflow that contains ``Count`` processor in Fire Insights.
+Below is a sample workflow that contains ``Count`` processor in Sparkflows.
 It demonstrates the usage of ``Count`` node to fetch and print row count of incoming dataset.

 It does the following processing of data: